shenpeg/Errandly/67443-sprint3/README.md

 #  Team 4 Sprint 3

-This GitHub repo has 2 branches: main and extra
+This GitHub repo has 2 branches: **main** and **extra**

 ## main

-This branch contains all relevant structs, shows ability to push/pull data to/from Firebase, and allows users to sign in with Google OAuth.
+This branch contains all relevant structs, shows ability to push/pull data to/from Firebase, and demonstrates log in functionality with Google OAuth.

 ## extra

-This branch contains extra functionality that our team will need for our project.
+This branch demonstrates extra functionality that our team will need for our project.
+Location functionality utilizes Apple's [CoreLocation Framework](https://developer.apple.com/documentation/corelocation).
 This includes:
 - Redirecting to iMessages with a custom message that can be sent to a given phone number
   - Note that sending messages does NOT work on the simulator
 - Getting the user's current location